spatialflunky1/Linux-Downloader/README.md

 # Linux Downloader
-Linux downloader is a command line interface for downloading any Linux distro
+Linux downloader is a terminal user interface (tui) for downloading any Linux distro

 ### Notes
-* If you want to use the server included in the source files, run `python3 server.py {port}` and change the url/port in `src/network.cpp`
-* This project is on hold
-* Need to remake the repo as previous commits have public ip

-## Planned features:
-* Wrap text when offscreen at bottom (almost working, need to add scrolling too for when files offscreen)
-* Huge rewrite for splitting all of website data processing to python
-* On the above note, once program is completely finished, implement all python features into the program so no server is needed
+  * Current codebase compiles but will not work as this project is under a complete rewrite and is no longer going for the server/client approach

 ## To compile:
 ```